MauriceHuchler/Thesis/README.md

 ### Unfortunately you cant play the game anymore.
 ### It ran on the university-servers which are shutdown.

+you can watch a little video from the gameplay [here](https://mauricehuchler.github.io/Thesis/thesis_show.mp4)

 **[Cant play now!](https://tobias-bodmer.github.io/Thesis/index.html)**

 **All sprites can be seen [here](https://tobias-bodmer.github.io/Thesis/sprites.html)  angeschaut werden!**